All Episodes

 Stay with us.

-All right, satisfied's curiosity.
+All right, satisfy everybody's curiosity.

-We finally got the audio sound bite from WJR in Detroit with Paul W. Smith, who was talking to Carl Levin today.
+We finally got the audio soundbite from WJR in Detroit with Paul W. Smith, who was talking to Carl Levin today.

-Somebody called earlier who was going to tell us what Senator Levin said about me.
+We had somebody call earlier who was going to tell us what Senator Levin said about me.

 And I don't want to hear third hand, nothing against callers.